An Empirical Study of Realized GNN Expressiveness: Subgraph GNNs

 To achieve this, we first explore the maximum structural information that can be obtained under a given radius.
 Following \citet{papp2022theoretical}, we implement $N_{k}$ method, which embeds the isomorphic type of $k$-hop subgraph when initializing.
 This method is only available in the theoretical analysis as one can not solve the GI problem by manually giving graph isomorphic type.
 We mainly use it as a general expressiveness upper bound of subgraph GNNs.
 The performance of $N_{k}$ on BREC is shown in Table~\ref{tab:subgraph}.
 Actually, $N_{3}$ already successfully distinguishes all graphs except for CFI graphs. $k=6$ is an important threshold as $N_{k}$ outperforms 3-WL (expressiveness upper bound for most subgraph GNNs \citep{frasca2022understanding,zhang2023complete}) in all types of graphs.
 An interesting discovery is that increasing the radius does not always lead to expressiveness increasing as expected.
 This is caused by the fact that we only encode the exact $k$-hop subgraph instead of 1 to $k$-hop subgraphs.
 This phenomenon is similar to subgraph GNNs, revealing the advantages of using distance encoding.

 We then test the subgraph GNNs' radii by increasing them until reaching the best performance, which is expected to be a perfect balance.
-For most methods, radius$=6$ is the best selection, which is consistent with the theory.
-The three exceptions are NGNN, NGNN+DE, and KPGNN.
+For some methods, radius$=6$ is the best selection, which is consistent with the theory.
+The exceptions are NGNN, NGNN+DE, KPGNN, I$^2$-GNN and SSWL\_P.
 NGNN directly uses an inner GNN to calculate subgraph representation, whose expressiveness is restricted by the inner GNN.
-As the subgraph radius increases, though the subgraph contains information, the simple inner GNN can hardly give correct representation.
+As the subgraph radius increases, though the subgraph contains information, the simple inner GNN can hardly give a correct representation.
 That's why radius$=1$ is the best setting for NGNN.
-NGNN+DE adds distance encoding to NGNN, making the subgraph with a large radius can always clearly extract a subgraph with a small radius.
+NGNN+DE and I$^2$-GNN add distance encodings, making the subgraph with a large radius can always clearly extract a subgraph with a small radius.
 Therefore, a large radius$=8$ is available.
 KPGNN utilizes a similar setting by incorporating distance to subgraph representation, and radius$=8$ is also the best setting.
 KPGNN can also use graph diffusion to replace the shortest path distance.
 Though graph diffusion outperforms some graphs, the shortest path distance is generally a better solution.
 Previous findings reveal the advantages of using distance, which we hope can be more widely used in further research.
+SSWL\_P achieves better expressiveness with theoretical minimum components, making more information available.